mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 * [Thinking statefully](https://daveceddia.com/thinking-statefully/)
 * [A visual guide to state in React](https://daveceddia.com/visual-guide-to-state-in-react/)

+State is only reserved for interactivity, that is, data changes over time.

 Eliminate time as much as possible.
 If your `render()` accumulate state over time, you will want to eliminate that.
 See how Ryan Florence [remove time](https://www.youtube.com/watch?v=kp-NOggyz54).

 Declaring state let you eliminate time.